How to make your own

 Balanced contact microphone?

-Here is an audio example comparing my balanced triangular contact microphone to a unbalanced circular contact microphone (without any impedance converters, because I do not own any).
+Here is an audio example comparing my balanced triangular contact microphone to a unbalanced circular contact microphone plugged in straight into my soundcard.

 Triangular contact microphones?

 From my experiments I have found out that triangular shaped piezo discs have a flatter response curve with less pronounced ringing in the mid and picks up lower frequencies.

 Here is a frequency difference between the balanced contact microphone matching to the triangular balanced contact microphone.
 Notice it has less ringing in the mid (3kHz), less mud (200Hz) and more bass.